The Nicolet Company/Keasbey & Mattison

 Asbestos was commonly used in most construction products when Nicolet and K & M were making them.
 Asbestos was so popular in construction because it was readily available, affordable, and added insulation and strength to materials.

 The company began using asbestos for pipe insulation.
-Still, over many years it expanded its product line to include many different construction products, a lot of them made with asbestos:
+Still, over many years it expanded its product line to include many different construction products, many of them made with asbestos:

 - Block insulation